mikejac/node-red-contrib-google-smarthome/README.md

 - Go to [Actions on Google Console](https://console.actions.google.com), on tab *Test* click *Reset Test*.
 If this doesn't do anything, click the *Settings* button, disable "On device testing", then click "Start testing" to enable it again.
 This is especially important after making changes in the Google Actions Console.
+- Check that your management node and all devices have the same config node selected.
 - Google might say that it cannot reach your device if that device did not update its state at least once after creation.

 ---